okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-grant-type/main/otp/use-flow.md

 Note the parameters that are passed:

-- `client_id` matches the client ID of the native application that you created in the [Set up your app](#set-up-your-app) section.
+- `client_id` matches the client ID of the application that you created in the [Set up your app](#set-up-your-app) section.
 You can find it at the top of your app's **General** tab.
 - `scope` must be at least `openid`.
 See the **Create Scopes** section of the [Create an authorization server guide](/docs/guides/customize-authz-server/main/#create-scopes).
-- `grant_type` is `urn:okta:params:oauth:grant-type:otp`, indicating that you are using the direct authentication OTP grant type.
+- `grant_type` is `urn:okta:params:oauth:grant-type:otp`, indicating that you're using the direct authentication OTP grant type.
 Use this grant type for OTP factors (such as Google Authenticator) that you want to use as a primary factor.
 - `otp` is the one-time passcode that your app obtained from the user.
 - `login_hint` is the username (email) of a user registered with Okta.